B-Tran/rshell/README.md

 3. Nested parentheses may not parse correctly

+4. Nested Bracket displays a different error message than the bash error message

-4. File name sizes that are too long may not work in the TestCmd class
+5. File name sizes that are too long may not work in the TestCmd class

 ## Authors & Contributor List